IrvingZha0/lab-bcos/docs/CNS.md

     	BigInteger gasPrice = new BigInteger("99999999");
     	BigInteger gasLimit = new BigInteger("99999999");

-    	//Use CNS call the contract when the contract is create by loadByName.
+    	//Use CNS call the contract when the contract is created by loadByName.
     	HelloWorld instance = HelloWorld.loadByName("HelloWorld", web3j, credentials, gasPrice , gasLimit);

     	//Call HelloWorld set